benqcloud/gerrit-plugins_ai-code-review/README.md

 ![Example of Dialogue](images/chatgpt_changed_mind.png?raw=true)

-More examples of ChatGPT's code reviews and inline discussions are available at https://wiki.amarulasolutions.com/opensource/products/chatgpt-gerrit.html
+More examples of ChatGPT's use within code reviews and inline discussions based on the origin ChatGPT version of this plugin are available at https://wiki.amarulasolutions.com/opensource/products/chatgpt-gerrit.html

 ## Configuration Parameters